FrancescoSaverioZuppichini/DropPath/README.md

-We can put together in a function
+We can put it together in a function

 ```python